 How To Store Popcorn

-Last but not least, once the popcorn is popped, reheating or microwaving it is usually a bad idea.
-This way the popcorn will only dry out and taste stale.
+Once the popcorn is popped, reheating or microwaving it is usually a bad idea.
+This way, the popcorn will only dry out and taste stale.

 How Long Does Popcorn Last